Homeowners and Your Water

 SOURCES OF DRINKING WATER

-There are two types of drinking water systems in the United States, Public water systems and privately owned water systems.
-Public water systems are subject to United States Environmental Protections Agency (EPA) regulations, while privately owned water systems are not.
+There are two types of drinking water systems in the United States: public water systems and privately owned water systems.
+Public water systems are subject to EPA regulations, while privately owned water systems are not.

 PUBLIC WATER SYSTEMS

 These systems are regulated in multiple ways, including a requirement to meet EPA’s safe drinking water limits.
-Water is tested at least every year and provide an annual Consumer Confidence Report to all users which discloses any contaminants found, possible health effects, and information about the water’s source.
+Water is tested every year and an annual Consumer Confidence Report is provided to all.
+This report discloses any contaminants, possible health effects, and information about the water’s source.

 - Across the country, approximately 155,000 public water systems serve around 286 million people.

-- Accessing local and national water information (annual public water system statistics, data on individual water systems)
+- Accessing local and national water information (annual public water system statistics and data on individual water systems)

 - Current Drinking Water Regulations

 DRINKING WATER LINKS

 Good record keeping is essential to help protect the health of your household and the environment.
 The folders attached below provide an easy, practical way to keep records of private wells and septic tanks.
 The folders also contain a description of typical systems (e.g., septic systems), suggestions for maintenance, tables for critical dates, and other important information to help keep systems operating efficiently.

 - Water Quality Interpretation Tool

 - Testing Your Well Water Brochure